AdobeDocs/advertising.en/help/search-social-commerce/reports/faqs-report.md

 * The conversion tracking tag isn't implemented correctly on all applicable webpages or was edited.

-* The transaction properties that Search, Social, & Commerce is tracking are excluded from reports and therefore not visible.
+* The conversion metrics that Search, Social, & Commerce is tracking are excluded from reports and therefore not visible.

 * The revenue parser for the client wasn't implemented.

 *Possible solution or work-around:*

 1. Verify that the correct columns are included in the reports or data views.
-If the correct columns aren't available to add, then you or your Adobe Account Team must [make the transaction properties available to reports](/help/search-social-commerce/admin/transaction-properties/transaction-property-edit-available.md).
+If the correct columns aren't available to add, then you or your Adobe Account Team must [make the conversion metrics available to reports](/help/search-social-commerce/admin/conversion-metrics/conversion-metric-edit-available.md).

 1. Verify that the correct conversion tracking tags are implemented on all applicable webpages.
 If necessary, ask your Adobe Account Team to create a test transaction for each applicable conversion tracking tag and to capture the details of the transaction, such as the `transactionid` and details from the cookie (such as the `trackingid`, `clickid`, and so on).